npanuhin/Bing-Wallpaper-Archive/README.md

 ### TODO

+- Ability to download full acrhive from Cloudflare R2 as `.zip`
 - **Missing images (!)** (`src/check_status.py` shows 4 images)
     UPD: probably those are videos, need to check
 - Add more images from 2009